Somatic Trauma Resolution

 -

-Emotions, which are natural reactions to human experiences including trauma, are meant to flow, being expressed in a compassionately present manner so they can release from the body-mind.
+Emotions, which are natural reactions to human experiences, are meant to flow, being expressed in a compassionately present manner so they can resolve and thus release from the body-mind.
 Otherwise, this blocks the life force or openness of the individual, manifesting as parts of us that feel stuck, stressed, or tense.

 -